 Philippines' DITO, Chelsea shares slide after report of possible sale

-MANILA, May 13 (Reuters) - Shares in two Philippine firms owned by a tycoon and close associate of outgoing President Rodrigo Duterte tumbled in early trading on Friday, after Reuters reported a potential sale of the companies.
+MANILA, May 13 (Reuters) - Shares in two Philippine firms owned by tycoon Dennis Uy, a close associate of outgoing President Rodrigo Duterte, tumbled in early trading on Friday, after Reuters reported a potential sale of the companies.

-DITO CME DITO.PS, owner of the country's third-biggest telecoms operator, and Chelsea Logistics C.PS lost 7% and 3.8%, respectively, bucking a 0.3% gain in the broader stock index .PSI.
+DITO CME DITO.PS, owner of the country's third-biggest telecoms operator, and Chelsea Logistics C.PS lost as much as 7% and 3.8%, respectively, while the broader stock index .PSI slipped 0.4% as of midday break.

+"Investors are speculating on what's happening given the lack of information on the planned sale," said Astro del Castillo, managing director at First Grade Finance in Manila.

+"With the air of uncertainty, and the global and local markets in flux, investors opted to stay safe," added Castillo.

 (Reporting by Neil Jerome Morales Editing by Ed Davies)